OPS-E2E-PPE/VBA-Docs/api/PowerPoint.HiLoLines.md

 ---
-title: HiLoLines Object (PowerPoint)
+title: HiLoLines object (PowerPoint)
 keywords: vbapp10.chm706000
 f1_keywords:
 - vbapp10.chm706000
-ms.prod: powerpoint
 api_name:
 - PowerPoint.HiLoLines
 ms.assetid: 77a7ae91-daf3-4c35-1f39-067d2698fb43
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# HiLoLines Object (PowerPoint)
+# HiLoLines object (PowerPoint)

 Represents the high-low lines in a chart group.

 ## Remarks

  High-low lines connect the highest point with the lowest point in every category in the chart group.
-Only 2-D line groups can have high-low lines.
+Only 2D line groups can have high-low lines.
 This object is not a collection.
 There is no object that represents a single high-low line; you either enable high-low lines for all points in a chart group or disable them.

 If the **[HasHiLoLines](PowerPoint.ChartGroup.HasHiLoLines.md)** property is **False**, most properties of the **HiLoLines** object are disabled.

 ## Example